tido64/rainbow/doc/includes/basics.md

   -- Called every frame. |dt| is the time since last frame in milliseconds. end

 -- There is no draw function.
-Later, we'll use the scene graph to get things -- onto the screen.
+Later, we'll use the render queue to get things -- onto the screen.
 ```